Hadronic vacuum polarization to three loops in chiral perturbation theory: Theoretical background

 \subsection{Diagrams}

-The power-counting scheme of \chpt\ can be informally stated as follows: for an N$^k$LO diagram, $k$ is the order in ChPT's expansion parameters (not the number of loops).
+For an N$^k$LO diagram, $k$ is the order in ChPT's expansion parameters, not the number of loops or the number of orders above lowest that contributes (thus, the leading HVP contribution is labeled as NLO).
+The full set of N$^k$LO diagrams consists of the $k$-loop diagrams constructed using $\lagr_\LO$, plus lower-loop diagrams containing vertices from the higher-order Lagrangians, such that in each diagram, $k$ equals the number of loops plus the total power-counting order of the vertices (informally, the number of N's).
 For $\Pi^{\mu\nu}(q^2)$, the diagrams at NLO and NNLO are given in~\cref{tab:NLO-NNLO}, and those at \NNNLO\ in~\cref{tab:NNNLO}.
 In particular, note how the lack of vertices with an odd number of pion lines---a consequence of G-parity---strongly limits the available topologies and completely removes the two-loop sunset.

 As is usual with \chpt\ calculations, the algebraic expressions corresponding to these diagrams are very lengthy, so we used \formversion~\formrefs\ throughout our calculations.
-To handle the large number of diagrams in a less error-prone way, we used a newly written program that, given a simple description of the diagram topologies, generates the \form\ code that would in earlier work be written by hand.
+To handle the large number of diagrams in a less error-prone way, we used a newly written program that, given a simple description of the diagram topologies, generates the \form\ code that would have been written by hand in earlier work.
 See \cref{app:implementation} for further information.